 Entrepreneur Essentials (e2), with face-to-face and virtual components, is an intensive education program in which participants will learn the key frameworks and tools, and answer essential questions, to effectively launch or grow their businesses.
 This program can help entrepreneurs move from the idea stage to working on a prototype or selling a completed product or service.

-The program is a collaboration involving CWC and UW’s College of Business and College of Engineering and Applied Science.
+The program is a collaboration involving Central Wyoming College and University of Wyoming's College of Business and Center for Entrepreneurship and Innovation.
 It’s based on the highly successful Start-Up Intensive (SUI), a 10-week program hosted in Jackson, which has trained more than 140 Wyoming entrepreneurs over the last six years.

 This four-credit course is also part of the CWC Bachelor of Applied Science degree.